mauvaisetroupe/architech/content/en/ea-design-it/metamodel/metamodel-landscape.md

 An application landscape is typically an **Application Cooperation Viewpoint**.

-<span>Archimate 3.1</span>{: .label .label-blue } **Architecture View** - A representation of a system from the perspective of a related set of concerns.
+<span style="background-color: blue; color: white; font-weight: bold">Archimate 3.1</span> **Architecture View** - A representation of a system from the perspective of a related set of concerns.

-<span>Archimate 3.1</span>{: .label .label-blue } **Architecture Viewpoint** - A specification of the conventions for a particular kind of architecture view.
+<span style="background-color: blue; color: white; font-weight: bold">Archimate 3.1</span> **Architecture Viewpoint** - A specification of the conventions for a particular kind of architecture view.

-<span>Archimate 3.1</span>{: .label .label-blue } The **Application Cooperation Viewpoint** describes the relationships between application components in terms of the information flows between them, or in terms of the services they offer and use.
+<span style="background-color: blue; color: white; font-weight: bold">Archimate 3.1</span> The **Application Cooperation Viewpoint** describes the relationships between application components in terms of the information flows between them, or in terms of the services they offer and use.
 This viewpoint is typically used to create an overview of the application landscape of an organization.

 Application Cooperation Viewpoint used the following elements:
  - Application Components